 The terms retargeting and remarketing are often used interchangeably.
 Although they are similar, they are not the same.

-Retargeting involves the use of tracking pixels or cookies and is most often focused on converting new prospects to leads when they failed to act during visits to your website.
+Retargeting involves the use of tracking pixels or cookies and is most often focused on converting new prospects to leads when they fail to act during visits to your website.

 Remarketing typically refers to email marketing to leads to advance them through your funnel.
 There are times when retargeting is a remarketing approach for serving targeted ads to existing leads to encourage them to take the next step with your organization.

 Methods of collecting audience data

 There are two common methods of gathering audience data for retargeting campaigns to ensure the right prospects see the correct ads.
 These methods include the use of retargeting pixels and email lists.

 When retargeting existing prospects for whom you already have their email address, you can use their email address to trigger specific ads to entice them to take the next step with your brand.
 For example, if you want a blog subscriber to download a whitepaper or e-book and they’ve been ignoring your invitations to do so on your website.
 This is also a great way to encourage free subscribers to upgrade to paid subscriptions.
 These are both excellent candidates for retargeting campaigns.

 When planning a retargeting campaign, it’s important to know what you want to accomplish.
 There are two common goals for this strategy – awareness and conversion.

 Awareness is designed to educate visitors about your product features, announcements, or changes.
 This goal is best for prospects who have little experience with your brand.

 Conversion targets potential customers who are more familiar with your brand or its products and haven’t taken advantage of an offer yet.
 Your goal is to get them to click on the ad, taking them to a landing page designed to convert them.